logo2

-F. M. Kinsman was long known to have ABM bottles, so it was quite a discovery to find one hand-finished bottle after the publication of Old Copper Country Bottles.
+F. M. Kinsman was known to have ABM bottles, so it was quite surprising when a hand-finished bottle was discovered after the publication of Old Copper Country Bottles in 1978.
 This bottle marks the very end of the hand-blown era.
-His bottling operation did not last long enough to be listed in any Polk directory that we have accessed.
-It appears that he took over the bottling works from H. Larsen & Co.
+Kinsman continued the bottling works of H. Larsen & Co.

 Frank McCabe Kinsman was born on 14 Oct 1880 in Calumet (1,2).
 His father was born in Cornwall, England (8) and his mother was born in New York (3).
-He was a harnessmaker in his father's saddlery and carriage business, located at 515 Scott St., Calumet (4).
-By 1907, he and Charles C. Wagner were running the business under the firm, Kinsman & Wagner (7).
-By 1916, his father was part of the partnership and they had expanded to general hardware (5).
+Frank was a harnessmaker in his father's saddlery and carriage business (4).
+In Feb 1906, he and Charles Wagner took over the business (7) and his father, William C. Kinsman, announced his retirement (6).

 Sanborn map - Jul 1917